-Financial settlement must be dealt with separately, alongside the divorce or dissolution.
-If a financial settlement is not put in place, your ex-partner could potentially make a claim against your assets including property, savings, capital, business, pensions or income etc many years after your divorce or dissolution.
-Even if you had an informal agreement between yourselves your ex-spouse may be able to change their mind about that agreement in the future if it is not properly formalised.
-The value of your assets would be looked at when the claim is made, rather than at the point of separation, so any assets which have accumulated post separation can be taken into account.
+A financial settlement must be dealt with separately in addition to the divorce proceedings as simply getting divorced does not extinguish married couples’ financial claims against one another.
+If a financial settlement is not formally put in place, you or your ex-partner could potentially make a financial claim against one another’s assets (including property, savings, capital, business, pensions or income etc) many years after a divorce or dissolution.
+Even if you reached an agreement between yourselves, your ex-spouse may be able to change their mind about that agreement in the future if it is not properly formalised.
+We are able to advise you what your rights are and help you negotiate and formalise a financial settlement.